 “It was absolutely brilliant in every way.
 I ended up with writing credits on two shows which was a huge confidence boost and gave my writing career a valuable breakthrough.
 Worth the money many times over.
 Plus they were super supportive and encouraging, and gave really useful expert feedback.
 Your gag writing will improve whatever level you’re at.
 Fantastic and highly recommended.”
 Alice Bright

 I’ve been running topical comedy courses on my own for years.
-I wrote on Have I Got News For You for 12 years, which sounds like a lot but actually makes me one of the junior members of the team.
+I wrote on Have I Got News For You for 12 years, which sounds like a lot but actually makes me one of the shorter serving members of the team.

 Because all the big jobs in topical comedy writing have been dominated for years by a tiny number of people, I often wondered if there was something so specific about the skill that it would be difficult to teach, unless like me and them you were a news nerd or journalism junkie.